learn-co-students/dc-ds-021720/mod-1/mod1_project/Mod1 Project Description 021720.md

 ### Non-Technical Presentation Must-Haves

 Another deliverable should be a Keynote, PowerPoint or Google Slides presentation delivered as a pdf file in your repository with the file name of `presentation.pdf` detailing the results of your project.
 Your target audience is non-technical people interested in using your findings to make decisions for creating movies.
+You may use [this template](https://docs.google.com/presentation/d/1iS5kCJVBiieuUEokWLOSjuAxlz9oX-tPV2xr0i9RYdA/edit?usp=sharing) as guidance.

 Your presentation should: